aws-samples/cfn101-workshop/content/advanced/modules/consume-example/index.md

 ![stack-resources](/static/advanced/modules/StackResources.png)

 This number of resources can be explained if we take a look at the processed template for this stack.
-You can see that the actual template that CloudFormation deploys is based upon the content of the Module.
+You can see that the actual template that CloudFormation deploys is based upon the content of the module.
 When a Module is consumed in a CloudFormation template the Module resource is replaced with the resources defined for it in the Module template.

 ![stack-template](/static/advanced/modules/StackTemplate.png)